 - 1.7 As 'competent authority', the legal responsibility for ensuring that a decision of 'likely significant effects' is made, for ensuring an 'appropriate assessment' (where required) is undertaken, and for ensuring Natural England are consulted, falls on the local planning authority.
-However, they are entitled to request from the Qualifying Body the necessary information on which to base their judgment and that is a key purpose of this report. - 1.8 Over the years, 'Habitats Regulations Assessment' (HRA) has come into wide currency to describe the overall process set out in the Habitats Regulations, from screening through to identification of IROPI.
+However, they are entitled to request from the Qualifying Body the necessary information on which to base their judgment and that is a key purpose of this report.
+In this case, Natural England were consulted by AECOM on the Regulation 14 Pre-Submission Plan HRA on 21/02/20 and replied on 03/04/20 confirming they agreed with the report and its recommendations. - 1.8 Over the years, 'Habitats Regulations Assessment' (HRA) has come into wide currency to describe the overall process set out in the Habitats Regulations, from screening through to identification of IROPI.
 This has arisen in order to distinguish the overall process from the individual stage of "Appropriate Assessment".
 Throughout this Report the term HRA is used for the overall process and restricts the use of Appropriate Assessment to the specific stage of that name.